 This Court stands in the shadows of Lincoln and Grant.
-The rebellion of the south did not deserve the "grace" that Lincoln and Grant would provide.
+The rebellion of the south did not deserve the "grace" that Lincoln and Grant had desired to provide.
 But the malice and humiliation that many might have sought would not heal the nation as both Lincoln and Grant fully understood.
+Vengeance and retribution never achieve their intended effect.
+For those seeking forgiveness, grace is always in order.
 Our forefathers bear a message that this Court would be wise to adhere.
 We live, as then, in a nation divided by political divisions.
 Many on one side of the spectrum seek vengeance and the malice with which that would bring, and a deepening division of the nation as a result.
 However, a sentence that provides PAUL HODGKINS "charity" would go a very long way toward healing a nation in dire need of seeing what undeserved "grace" looks like.
 PAUL HODGKINS should not be cancelled.
 A merciful and charitable sentence would be one that Lincoln and Grant would approve.

-WHEREFORE the Defendant, PAUL HODGKINS, prays this Court will grant the relief sought herein, and make a departure from and also grant a variance downward to the lowest end of the applicable Guidelines Range, and as required by applicable law, and sentence Mr. HODGKINS within ZONE A, to such a sentence that avoids any and all confinement, and one that would allow Mr. HODGKINS to continue to be a productive member Tampa.
+WHEREFORE the Defendant, PAUL HODGKINS, prays this Court will grant the relief sought herein, and grant a variance downward pursuant to §3553(a) to the lowest end of the applicable Guidelines Range, and as required by applicable law, and sentence Mr. HODGKINS within ZONE A, to such a sentence that avoids any and all confinement, and one that would allow Mr. HODGKINS to continue to be a productive member Tampa.

-DATED this 8th day of July, 2021.
+DATED this 12th day of July, 2021.